bitcoindevkit/bdk-ffi/bdk-jvm/plugins/README.md

 # Readme
-The purpose of this directory is to host the Gradle plugin that add tasks for building the native binaries required by bdk-jvm, and building the language bindings files.
+The purpose of this directory is to host the Gradle plugin that adds tasks for building the native binaries required by bdk-jvm, and building the language bindings files.

 The plugin is applied to the `build.gradle.kts` file through the `plugins` block:
 ```kotlin